AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 * Model driven forms
 * Form validation and custom validators
 * Displaying validation errors
-* Contentchildren decorator
+* The @Contentchildren decorator
 * Content projection (Angular2's own transclusion)
-* Component styling
+* Component level styling
 * Change detection
 * Lifecycle hooks

 If you are not familiar with these concepts, it may be a good idea to look at them first.
+The
+ <a href="https://angular.io/docs/ts/latest/" target="_blank">Angular2 documentation</a> contains
-The **Angular2** documentation contains information about these points and a number of very good articles have been written on all of these topics.
+information about these points and a number of very good blog articles have been written on all of these topics (*see the end of this post for a reference list*).

 We will use **Bootstrap CSS** as styling framework.
 However this can be replaced with your framework of choice.